 Why The Sustainable Investor?

-Sustainability can be a long term value creator
+Sustainability can be a long term value creator for investors

 Second, we need to highlight the long term financial risks and opportunities.
 What are the financial consequences of action (or inaction)?

 From the perspective of a company it's similar.
-They need to ensure that their strategy is aligned with the changes that the sustainability transitions will likely bring.
+They need to ensure that their financial strategy is aligned with the changes that the sustainability transitions will likely bring.
 They need to set out how the actions they have chosen will impact their long term financials and value creation.
 And they need to explain this (disclosure) to their investors in a clear way, with meaningful intermediate actions and outcomes.
 Put simply, they need to take their investors with them as they transition.

 Companies and investors will not become more sustainable just because it's the right thing to do.
 They need to see a financial benefit.